From Bangkit to Developing Own Startup “KerjaGo”

 Developing KerjaGo to Accommodate Job Seekers

-After 5 months in Bangkit with its many learning curves, he was thrilled to graduate from Bangkit with flying colors.
-He completed this program with a distinction status and TensorFlow Developer Certification as a bonus of his hard work!
+After 5 months in Bangkit, with its many learning curves, he was thrilled to graduate from Bangkit with flying colors.
+He completed this program with distinction and TensorFlow Developer Certification as a bonus for his hard work!

 Kae is not alone in his venture.
-He works with his team who’s in charge of customers and talent as well as another sub-team who’s in charge of operating this platform.
-KerjaGo crew is seven persons in total, with two among them are his fellows in Bangkit.
-They are Zendy Bramantya Alfareza from Mobile Development learning path and Shabrina Retno from Cloud Computing learning path who are Kae’s university mates as well.
+He works with his team, which is in charge of customers and talent, and another sub-team in charge of operating this platform.
+KerjaGo's crew consists of seven people, two of whom are his fellows in Bangkit.
+They are Zendy Bramantya Alfareza from the Mobile Development learning path, Shabrina Retno from the Cloud Computing learning path, and Kae’s university mates.

-When using the app, users need to follow the four steps which are to register as a member through the available form, select the desired service, pay the bill, and enjoy the service.
+When using the app, users need to follow the four steps: register as a member through the available form, select the desired service, pay the bill, and enjoy the service.

 Kae feels grateful that his innovation can help many people.
 Some of his users are accepted to intern abroad or offered as full-time workers in reputable companies.

 That excitement continues to drive Kae to develop KerjaGo.
-After that, he plans to do expansion by recruiting partners with organizations or participating in related events to introduce his platform to the public, gaining their trust.
+After that, he plans to expand by recruiting partners with organizations or participating in related events to introduce his platform to the public, gaining their trust.

 “My career-wise in a year is to get into a start-up as DevOps Engineer and the founder.
 Thanks to Bangkit for doing a great job with the materials that support my readiness to jump into this sector.”

-Learning from his short experience just yet, Kae believes that technology will lead people to have an open mindset by welcoming all changes and feedback from others.
-For that reason, he wants to continue learning and getting feedback from the Bangkit ecosystem.
-No wonder that this year Kae just started his role as Machine Learning Mentor and Facilitator in Bangkit.
+Learning from his short experience, Kae believes that technology will lead people to have an open mindset by welcoming all changes and feedback from others.
+Therefore, he wants to continue learning and getting feedback from the Bangkit ecosystem.
+No wonder that this year, Kae just started his role as Machine Learning Mentor and Facilitator in Bangkit.
 Good luck, Kae!

 More stories about Bangkit alumni and Cohort: